SemanticSoftwareLab/Supplements-LDK2017/README.md

 1. After publishing the knowledge base, verify that all of the triples are uploaded.
 A triple count on the knowledge base should return 1,623,868 triples.

+### License

+The knowledg-base triples.zip file is distributed under the terms of the [Creative Commons Attribution License v4.0](https://creativecommons.org/licenses/by/4.0/).
+You can find a copy of the license in the [knowledge-base](../master/knowledge-base) folder.

 ## Queries